Last Shot: A Final Four Mystery

 Last Shot: A Final Four Mystery is a young adult novel by John Feinstein.
 It tells the story of two young reporters, Stevie Thomas and Susan Carol Anderson, who stumble upon a plot to blackmail fictional Minnesota State basketball player Chip Graber into throwing the Final Four in New Orleans.

+Last Shot is the first in Feinstein's Sports Beat series, followed by Vanishing Act: Mystery at the U.S. Open (2006), Cover-Up: Mystery at the Super Bowl (2007), Change-up: Mystery at the World Series (2009), The Rivalry: Mystery at the Army-Navy Game (2010), and Rush for the Gold: Mystery at the Olympics (2012).